-Sydney Town Hall is one of the city’s most exemplary civic buildings; one that is easily recognized thanks to its distinct architectural design.
+Sydney Town Hall is one of the city’s most exemplary civic buildings; one that is easily recognised thanks to its distinct architectural design.

-The building is listed on the Register of the National Estate and it makes up a part of the Town Hall precinct, which includes other significant buildings; such as the iconic Queen Victoria Building and St Andrews Cathedral.
+The building is on the Register of the National Estate, and it makes up a part of the Town Hall precinct, which includes several other significant buildings; such as the iconic Queen Victoria Building and St Andrews Cathedral.

 Sydney Town Hall, Restaurants, Pubs, Events, Parking, Hotels & Accommodation

 Following its completion in 1889, the town hall was the region’s most bold building.
-In fact, it is thought that the technology used for this construction was very innovative at the time.
-Needless to say, the Town Hall remained a landmark in the city’s skyline.
+It is thought that the technology used for this construction was quite innovative at the time.
+The Town Hall remained a landmark of the city’s skyline.

-Today, Sydney Town Hall, also referred to as the Great Hall or Old Burial Ground, is a popular meeting place for Sydneysiders and visitors touring the city.
-For those who would like to take a glimpse of the Hall’s ornate structure, guided tours are scheduled to allow public access.
+Today, the Sydney Town Hall is a favourite meeting place for Sydneysiders and visitors in the city.
+For those who would like to take a glimpse of the Hall’s magnificent structure, guided tours are scheduled for the public.
 The Hall remains open during business hours – from 8am and 6pm on weekdays.

-During the tour, look out for the Grand Organ that enchants organ lovers and audiences in Sydney.
-When it was installed in 1890, it was the largest of its kind across the world – a fine organ by all standards.
+During the tour, look out for the Grand Organ that often delights and excites organ enthusiasts.
+When it was installed in 1890, it was the largest of its kind across the world – a beautiful organ by all standards.

-Sydney Town Hall is located on George Street in the CBD, just above the Town Hall Station.
-There are direct buses and trains to the Town Hall, with limited street parking available; with two car parks nearby at St Andrews and QVB.
+The Sydney Town Hall is located on George Street in the CBD, just above Town Hall Station.
+There are direct buses and trains to Town Hall, with limited street parking available and two car parks nearby at St Andrews and QVB.

 Click on the link below to find great accommodation options near the Town Hall.